-When local bills are subject to a referendum, (requirements explained in Example 8-C on pages 17-18) the bill does not end with the customary effective date.
-Instead it has a section which specifically calls for a referendum upon the outcome of which the effectiveness of the act is conditioned.
+When local bills are subject to a referendum, (requirements explained in Example 8-C on pages 14-15) the bill does not end with the customary effective date.
+Instead, it has a section which specifically calls for a referendum basing the effectiveness of the act on the outcome of the election.
 There is no specific form for a referendum section, but it should provide a statement:

-- (1) That the act is to take effect only upon its approval at an election. - (2) That those voting shall be qualified electors. - (3) Describing when the election shall be held, either in conjunction with a special election, primary election, or the general election.

-2. PROPER BILL FORM (Continued)

-- (4) That in the case of a special election, a time is to be set by the County Commission, City Commission, or a specified and appropriate local governing body. - (5) That the approval of a majority of those voting in the election shall be required for the adoption of the act.
+- (1) Specify the act is to take effect only upon its approval by vote of the qualified electors in the area affected by the law... - (2) Describe when and by whom the referendum must be held, and whether it will be held in conjunction with a special election, primary election, or general election. - (3) Provide that the referendum section itself takes effect upon becoming law. - (4) That the approval of a majority of those voting in the election shall be required for the adoption of the act.

 Additionally, the type of ballot should be noted (i.e. an actual vote or mail ballot).
 Avoid using the phrase "approval by a majority of the qualified electors of the country."
-Properly construed, such language would require approval by more that 50% of the total number of registered voters rather than by more that 50% of those who choose to vote.
-(Examples 1 & 2 on page 18 is provided to assist you.)
+Properly construed, such language would require approval by more than 50% of the total number of registered voters rather than by more than 50% of those who choose to vote.
+(Examples 1 & 2 on page 15 is provided to assist you.)